Uta-Maria Heim

 Uta-Maria Heim (born 14 October 1963) is a German writer.

 Life

-Heim was born in Schramberg in Germany on 14 October 1963.
+Heim was born in Schramberg in West Germany on 14 October 1963.
 She went to the University at Freiberg studying literature and sociology before taking her master's degree in Stuttgart.
 She then worked as a critic for the newspaper Stuttgarter Zeitung.

 By 2006 she was a freelance writer creating radio plays, poems, plays and crime novels based in southern Germany.